 —Barack Obama, 44th President of the United States

 - John Epley, Ear, Nose and Throat Specialist.
 Developed a non-surgical approach for treating a crippling inner ear condition known as Benign Paroxysmal Positional Vertigo (BPPV) in the 1980s.
-Although his results were remarkable, Epley's treatment was also non-conventional, and he encountered enormous resistance to it from the medical community.
+Although his results were remarkable, Epley's treatment was also non-conventional, and he encountered significant resistance to it from within the medical community.
 Some of his colleagues rolled their eyes and laughed openly at conferences, while others walked out of the room altogether, leaving comments like "I resent having to waste my time listening to some guy's pet theory."
-Epley resolved to persevere, and although it took him roughly a decade to win acceptance, his technique is now regarded as the established medical treatment for BPPV.
+Epley persevered with his procedure, and although it took him roughly a decade to win acceptance, his technique is now regarded as the established medical treatment for BPPV.

 - Joseph Lister, 19th-century surgeon.
 Roughly one in two patients died from infection following an amputation at the time when Lister was working.
 Motivated by their deaths, Lister invented a ground-breaking approach to sterilisation and wound treatment that dramatically decreased the chances of dying.
-When he published his results, however, he was met with considerable scepticism and opposition from many of his peers.
-Though gentle and shy by disposition, Lister did not give up on what he had discovered, and his techniques eventually prevailed to gain widespread acceptance.
-Today, he is recognised as one of the most important figures in the history of medicine.
+When he published his results, however, he was met with considerable opposition from many of his peers.
+Though gentle and shy by disposition, Lister did not give up, and his techniques eventually prevailed to gain widespread acceptance.
+Today, he is recognised as one of the most important figures in the history of modern medicine.